mehdimaachou/mehdimaachou/README.md

 # 👋 Hi there!

-🚀 I’m Mehdi Maachou, a Data & AI Architect with a focus on **Microsoft Azure Data & AI** services, including:
+🚀 I’m Mehdi Maachou, a Data & AI Architect @Microsoft with a focus on **Microsoft Azure Data & AI** services, including:
 - Azure AI Foundry, Azure OpenAI, AI Search
 - Microsoft Fabric (Data Engineering, Lakehouse, Real-Time Analytics)
 - GenAI integrations with enterprise apps and services

+Code here is mine and is not tied to my employer.

 🎯 **My Mission:**
 To help developers and businesses unlock the full power of **Generative AI** and **Microsoft Fabric**, by building hands-on tutorials, demos, and educational content.